-If an inverter is used and has passed a certified anti-island test, UPPCO may waive the requirement that the Project Developer provide protection for UPPCO system ground faults.
+If an inverter is utilized and has passed a certified anti-island test, UPPCO may waive the requirement that the generator Project Developer provide protection for the UPPCO system ground faults.
+In all cases, ground fault detection for Utility faults may be required at the discretion of UPPCO.
+If required, type and methodology will be the same as Synchronous Projects listed above.